 Message from the Chief

-The Division of Infectious Diseases at UT Southwestern Medical Center has a rich history and tradition of excellence, beginning with the legacy of the founding division chief Dr. Jay Sanford, one of the ‘fathers’ of modern Infectious Disease practice.
+The Division of Infectious Diseases and Geographic Medicine (IDGM) at UT Southwestern Medical Center has a rich history and tradition of excellence, beginning with the legacy of the founding division chief Dr. Jay Sanford, one of the ‘fathers’ of modern Infectious Disease practice.
 The institution continues to take pride in its strong tradition of clinical excellence and impressive depth in both basic science and clinical translational research.

 - 1952: A patient was admitted to Parkland Hospital with rabies, acquired by a bat.
 This case represented the first case of rabies transmitted by North American bats.

 - 2009: The influenza pandemic strain H1N1 hit hard and early in North Texas

 - 2012: Dallas experienced the largest outbreak of West Nile Virus Infection in North America.